vinhquyen/cypher/README.md

  * params:
       * _data_ -> Pretty much anything
       * _key_ -> Either a string or anything that implements toString method.
-      * _asObject_ -> Boolean to determine whether the result should be returned as an object or as a string.
+      * _asObject_ -> Boolean to determine whether the result should be returned as a prototype of Object or a prototype of String.
  * returns: {{'encrypted-data': string}|string|null}}

 ### Object.decrypt
  * params:
       * _data_ -> Pretty much anything
       * _key_ -> Either a string or anything that implements toString method.
-      * _asObject_ -> Boolean to determine whether the result should be returned as an object or as a string.
+      * _asObject_ -> Boolean to determine whether the result should be returned as a prototype of Object or a prototype of String.
  * returns: {{'encrypted-data': string}|string|null}}

 # Tutorial